Palestinian Americans: Demographics

-U.S cities
+U.S. cities

+Chicago, Illinois, is home to the largest Palestinian concentration among US metropolitan areas: There is an estimated population of 85,000 Palestinians in greater Chicagoland, and Palestinians form 60% of the Arab community in the region.
+Bridgeview, Illinois (often referred to as "Little Palestine"), and its surrounding suburbs in southwest Cook County also have a significant population of Palestinian Americans, alongside a large Jordanian American community.
+The southwest suburban Palestinian community features prominently in Ta-Nehisi Coates' 2024 book, The Message, with the author visiting a survivor of the Deir Yasin Massacre now living in Orland Park, Illinois, and dining in a Middle Eastern restaurant alongside local Palestinian activists and leaders.

-Most Palestinians settled in the areas surrounding Paterson, and Bay Ridge, which together make up the New York Metropolitan Area.
-Many other Palestinians settled in Chicago metropolitan area, while some others settled in the Los Angeles metro area, Metro Detroit, Greater Cleveland, Metro New Orleans, Metro Jacksonville, and Metro Miami.
+A large number of Palestinians settled in the areas surrounding Paterson, and Bay Ridge, which together make up the New York metropolitan area.
+Many other Palestinians settled in the Houston metropolitan area, Los Angeles metro area, Metro Detroit, Greater Cleveland, Metro New Orleans, Metro Jacksonville, and Metro Miami.

-Paterson, New Jersey has its southern half of the city nicknamed Little Ramallah, with an Arab American population estimated as high as 20,000 in 2015.
-It has the most concentrated area of Palestinian Americans in the entire United States.
+Paterson, New Jersey, has its southern half of the city nicknamed Little Ramallah, with an Arab American population estimated as high as 20,000 in 2015.
+It is one of the most concentrated areas of Palestinian Americans in the entire United States.
 It is also called Little Istanbul, since it also has a growing Turkish American community.

-Bay Ridge's Arab community in Brooklyn, New York, is also a significant neighborhood home to an estimated population of 35,000, in which its largest Arab ethnic groups are Palestinians and Yemenis.
-However, it is also home to many other Arab ethnic groups, making Bay Ridge's Arab community also a strongly diverse population.
+Bay Ridge's Arab community in Brooklyn, New York, is also a significant neighborhood home to an estimated population of 35,000, of which its largest Arab ethnic groups are Palestinians and Yemenis.
+However, it is also home to many other Arab ethnic groups, making Bay Ridge's Arab community a diverse population.

-Chicago, Illinois is also home to a significant population of Palestinians.
-There is an estimated population of 85,000 Palestinians in Chicago, and Palestinians form 60% of the Arab community in the area.
-Bridgeview, Illinois, also has a significant population of Palestinians Americans.
+There are nearly 3,000 Palestinians in San Mateo County, accounting for a half percent of its population; while still small on a large scale, it is ten times higher than the national rate of Palestinians Americans.
+The San Francisco Bay Area, including San Francisco proper, has had a history of Palestinian settlement since the early 20th century.

-According to the 2000 United States Census, there were 72,112 people of Palestinian ancestry living in the United States, increasing to 85,186 by the 2009–2013 American Community Survey.
-It is difficult to count the numbers of Palestinian Americans, since the United States does not recognize the State of Palestine, and only recognizes "Palestinian" as a nationality.
+According to the 2000 United States census, there were 72,112 people of Palestinian ancestry living in the United States, increasing to 171,969 by the 2022 American Community Survey.
+It is difficult to count the numbers of Palestinian Americans, since the United States does not recognize Palestine as a country, and only recognizes "Palestinian" as a nationality.

+Top 10 Cities with the Largest Palestinian Community in the United States are, according to Zip Atlas:

+Also according to Zip Atlas, the top 10 Cities with the Highest Percentage of Palestinian Population in the United States are: